 The photo on the Left was taken on the Hero 6 Black and the photo on the right was taken with the new GoPro Hero (2018).
 You can notice a slight brown tinge to the photo almost as if there has been a mild sepia filter applied to the photo.

-One thing I found lacking is the options for creating time-lapses more specifically the available interval settings.
+One thing I found lacking is the options for creating a time-lapse more specifically the available interval settings.
 With the new GoPro Hero (2018) you are able to shoot time-lapse videos and time-lapse photo sequences.
-Missing is the ability to shoot night-lapses as found in GoPro’s higher end cameras.
+Missing is the ability to shoot night-lapses as found in GoPro’s higher-end cameras.
 They have limited it to shooting .5 second intervals only.
 I think they could have done a little more here.
-I know it’s a budget camera but adding two shooting intervals would have been nice maybe add in a 2 second interval option.
-Even with its time-lapse limitations new users will be able to capture amazing time-lapses, one of my favorite things to do with a GoPro.
+I know it’s a budget camera but adding two shooting intervals would have been nice maybe add in a 2-second interval option.
+Even with its time-lapse limitations, new users will be able to capture amazing time-lapses, one of my favorite things to do with a GoPro.

-All in all I think it is a decent camera for $199.
-I like how GoPro is taking a proactive approach to try to attract new customers, unfortunately I feel this tactic may not produce the results they are hoping for.
-GoPro has been struggling in recent years due to advancements of the smart phone.
-Most people have a 4K camera in their pocket at all times and with today’s phones they can sometimes out perform even the high-end GoPro’s.
+All in all, I think it is a decent camera for $199.
+I like how GoPro is taking a proactive approach to try to attract new customers, unfortunately, I feel this tactic may not produce the results they are hoping for.
+GoPro has been struggling in recent years due to advancements in the smartphone.
+Most people have a 4K camera in their pocket at all times and with today’s phones, they can sometimes outperform even the high-end GoPro’s.
 It’s hard to get people to shell out more money for another camera.
-Its more gear they need to carry around and really not needed unless you are an extreme sports enthusiast and need durability…unfortunately there are not enough of these users to keep GoPro thriving.
-I think if GoPro is to survive in today’s market they need to drop to moniker of “Action Camera” now I don’t mean get out of the action camera market, but expand into new markets.
+It’s more gear they need to carry around and really not needed unless you are an extreme sports enthusiast and need durability…unfortunately there are not enough of these users to keep GoPro thriving.
+I think if GoPro is to survive in today’s market they need to drop the moniker of “Action Camera” now I don’t mean get out of the action camera market, but expand into new markets.
 GoPro needs to become an imaging company and offer new products that everyday people need and want.
 It worked for Apple.
 Apple would have been bankrupt long ago if they just continued to sell computers.
 Introducing the iPod and iPhone allowed the company to flourish and helped them to grow into one of the largest company’s on the planet.

 Some photo samples from the new GoPro Hero (2018)